AlexM1993/AlexM1993/README.md

 ### Hi there, I'm Alex 👋

-Budding front end sofware engineer with a passion for intiuitive user experiences!
+Budding Front-end sofware engineer with a passion for intiuitive user experiences!
 I enjoy working with Javascript and React.

 - 🔭 I’m currently working on ...
 A react based To do list app
 - 🌱 I’m currently learning ...
 Typescript & furthering my React knowledge

 📫 How to reach me: